jbaans/iothermostat/README.md

 <pre> sudo ./connectWifi.sh YOURSSID </pre>

-6. Connect your PC to YOURSSID, find the ip of iothermostat (see display-advanced/router/network) and ssh to iothermostat@x.x.x.x on port: 2222, user: iothermostat, password: iothermostat2018.
+6. Connect your PC to YOURSSID, find the ip of iothermostat (see display-advanced/router/network) and ssh to x.x.x.x on port 2222 with user iothermostat, password iothermostat2018.

 7. Finally follow the instructions on:

 https://github.com/jbaans/iothermostat/wiki/IOThermostat-installation

-## Manually:
+## Completely Manual:

 1. Follow these instruction to set up the OS: